scottcolfer/scottcolfer.github.io/_posts/product-leadership.md

 4. to encourage hones views, start by asking the most junior opinion and then work your way up the group
 5. treat other teams as if they are part of your team.

 The 'agile at scale' meme can be countered by development of a mission command culture.
 Mission command gives a  general approach to working with agility at scale.
 It does this without imposing a detailed methodology like LeSS or SAFe.
 [Lean Enterprise](http://shop.oreilly.com/product/0636920030355.do) by Barry O'Reilly et al is a great book to read on this topic.
 It explains what mission command looks like in a large enterprise.
-I've directly implemented severl of its suggestions in my day job.
+I've directly implemented several of its suggestions in my day job.
 Other concepts have been explored as part of my professional development.

 ## Leadership dimensions